 How to Style: Begin by applying a small amount of curl enhancing mousse to your hair when damp and lightly scrunch with your fingers as you dry to help create the relaxed waves.
 Once dry, use a texturising product to style your fringe into place.
 For added staying power, finish off with a light-hold hairspray.

 The Cut: The curly quiff requires shorter hair on the back and sides with medium to long hair on top.
-For thick wavy hair for men, ask your barber to layer the length a little to reduce weight alongside this, if you plan to style your quiff to one side, explain this to your barber and they can alter the cut to suit.
+For thick wavy hair for men, ask your barber to layer the length a little to reduce weight alongside this, and if you plan to style your quiff to one side, explain this to your barber and they can alter the cut to suit.

 How to Style: When styling curly hair quiffs, use a vented brush and dry the front of your hair with a hairdryer whilst lifting the hair upwards and backwards.
-If you want a smooth finish, use the brush to guide the hair backwards as your dry the sides too.
+If you want a smooth finish, use the brush to guide the hair backwards as you dry the sides too.
 If you want to keep a textured, curly finish, ditch the brush and switch to shaping with your fingers.
 Keep defining the curls by scrunching them into place.

 When finished, run pomade through your hair for gentle hold followed by a spritz of hairspray.
 If you’re unsure how to style a quiff or want to know how to do a quiff, read our quick guide here.
 What is a quiff without a bit of volume anyway?